defi-wonderland/specs/specs/protocol/superchain-configuration.md

 It will be queried as the source of truth to get which chains are part of the Superchain.
 It will also allow to add a chain to the op-governed cluster and update each chain’s dependency set.

+The `SuperchainConfig` contract is updated with a new `UPGRADER` role that has the ability to add a chain to the dependency set.

 ### Interface and properties

 The contract will add the following storage layout and function: